Amtala: Transport

+The Newly launched Volvo Service by WBTC (Route No. VS 15A), from Amtala to Dakshineswar, connects Amtala directly to the different parts of the Kolkata City like Salt Lake, New Town and The Kolkata International Airport.

 Education

 Udairampur Pallisree Sikshayatan is a higher secondary school established in 1946.

 Central Model School, Amtala, is a higher secondary school affiliated to the Central Board of Secondary Education - CBSE, Delhi.

 ST. JOSEPH'S BRIGHT SCHOOL, Amtala, is a higher secondary school affiliated to the West Bengal Board of Secondary Education - WBBSE, West Bengal.

 Healthcare

 Amtala Rural Hospital, with 50 beds, at Amtala, is the major government medical facility in the Bishnupur II CD block.